 MDM product scenario #1: Data protection

 Securing data on mobile devices is the most crucial reason to deploy MDM products.
-This is because mobile devices are, in reality, small computers with powerful processors and large amounts of storage and memory that -- when used within an enterprise -- hold and have access to the same data as a standard PC or laptop.
+This is because mobile devices are, in reality, small computers with powerful processors and large amounts of storage and that -- when used within an enterprise -- hold and have access to the same data as a standard PC or laptop.

-The article discusses MDM, which was a stand-alone area for device management at the time of this article's original publication, but is now regarded as a part of EMM.
+The article discusses MDM, which was a stand-alone for device management at the time of this article's original publication, but is now regarded as a part of EMM.
 Although some vendors still sell MDM independently, most offer MDM as a part of a broader EMM strategy.
 This article's focus is on MDM software and its features.
 For a more recent buyer's guide discussing EMM, click here.

 With that in mind, organizations must extend enterprise-grade data protection to these devices without limiting their important and elastic roles within the company.